AlexandreKrantz/webdev-notes/comp251/earlier stuff/3-hashing.md

 #### Open addressing
 - Maximum 1 key/value stored per slot (no chaining)
 - More slots needed than keys
-- Initially, you try the hash function with the prob=0.
-If there is a collision, you try the hash function again with probe=1, etc. until you find an empty slot.
+- Initially, you try the hash function with the probe=0.
+If there is a collision, you try the hash function again with probe=1, etc, until you find an empty slot.
 Insert the key/value at this empty slot.
 	- Searching will also use the same prob sequence, so you will have to run the hashing function multiple times.
 - Linear probing: `h(k,i) = (h'(k) + i) mod m`
+	- `i` is the **probing number**
-	- In fact, the probing number is just incrementing by 1, so you are looking at adjacent slots.
+	- In fact, the probing number `i` is just incrementing by 1, so you are looking at adjacent slots.
 BUT, this will create "**primary clusters**", which are long runs of occupied slots.
-	- `i` is the **probing number**
 - To avoid primary clusters, we can do ***quadratic probing***.
 However, the issue is still there to a lesser degree. `h(k,i) = (h'(k) + i*c1 + i^2*c2) mod m`
 - Even better is ***double hashing***  `h(k,i) = (h1(k) + i*h2(k)) mod m`
 	- The first hash function is used to compute the initial hash value, and the second hash function is used to compute the step size for the probing sequence.